 Driving is not just about what you can see around you, it is about what you can hear as well.
 They may well want to listen to music, but they should not wear headphones or have the music so loud they cannot hear anything else.
 Deaf people manage because they are used to being more alert, but people with normal hearing do not have that advantage.

-If their car stats to sound not right, or there is an emergency vehicle approaching, they will not hear these things if they have headphones on.
+If their car starts to sound not right, or there is an emergency vehicle approaching, they will not hear these things if they have headphones on.

 Keep Total Control Of The Car